H-isaac23/Youtube-Streams-Liker/README.md

 This is a project using python which looks through a file with channel IDs and checks whether a stream from that channel is active or not.
 If there is a stream, the script will like the video with the email and password in the environment variables.

+## Note(Project Status)
+The project is now currently on the phase of creating a GUI, although I may not have enough time to do it in the coming weeks because of school and other side projects that I want to do.
+As of now, the program is already complete based on what I had originally planned, though I might pick this up again in the future if I want to learn about GUIs.

 ## How is it used?

+### Before making the code:
+Copy the YSL.py file into your repository.

 ### 1. (Using the YSL.py File)
 Create an instance of the class StreamLiker, and pass in the text file for the channel ids of the channels you want checked, the email, and then the password of your youtube account.
 Example: